joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 #### 6. Who are the most valuable customers, and what products or services do they typically purchase?

-* **Process:** To find the most valuable customers, we group by `Customer Name` and sum their `Profit`.
+* **Process:** To find the most valuable customers, we group by `Customer Name`,'Customer_segment','Product_sub_Category' and sum their `Profit`.
 We order this in descending order to find the top performers.
 To identify typical purchases, for each top customer, we count the frequency of `Product Category` and `Product Sub-Category` and find the most common ones.
 * **SQL Queries:**
     ```sql
     -- To identify Most Valuable Customers by Profit
-    SELECT "Customer Name", SUM(Profit) AS TotalProfit
+    SELECT TOP 5 Customer_Segment,Product_Sub_Category,Customer_Name, SUM(SALES) AS TOTAL_SALES
-    FROM KMS_Sales_Data
-    GROUP BY "Customer Name"
-    ORDER BY TotalProfit DESC
-    LIMIT 5;

-    -- To find typical products for a specific valuable customer (e.g., 'Emily Phan'):
-    SELECT "Product Category", "Product Sub-Category", COUNT(*) AS PurchaseCount
-    FROM KMS_Sales_Data
-    WHERE "Customer Name" = 'Emily Phan' -- Replace with each valuable customer's name
+    FROM "KMS Sql Case Study"
-    GROUP BY "Product Category", "Product Sub-Category"
+    GROUP BY Customer_Segment,Product_Sub_Category,Customer_Name
-    ORDER BY PurchaseCount DESC
+    ORDER BY TOTAL_SALES DESC
-    LIMIT 1;

     ```

 #### 7. Which small business customer had the highest sales?

-* **Process:** We first filter the data for `Customer Segment` equal to 'Small Business'.
+* **Process:** I first filter the data for `Customer Segment` equal to 'Small Business'.
 Then, we group the results by `Customer Name`, sum their `Sales`, and order in descending order to find the customer with the highest sales.
 * **SQL Query:**
     ```sql
-    SELECT "Customer Name", SUM(Sales) AS TotalSales
+    SELECT TOP 1 Customer_Name, sum(sales) AS TOTAL_SALES
-    FROM KMS_Sales_Data
-    WHERE "Customer Segment" = 'Small Business'
+    FROM "KMS Sql Case Study"
+    WHERE "Customer_Segment"='SMALL BUSINESS'
-    GROUP BY "Customer Name"
+    GROUP BY "Customer_Name"
-    ORDER BY TotalSales DESC
+    ORDER BY TOTAL_SALES DESC
-    LIMIT 1;
     ```

 #### 8. Which Corporate Customer placed the most number of orders in 2009 – 2012?

-* **Process:** We filter the data for `Customer Segment` as 'Corporate' and `Order Date` within the years 2009 to 2012.
-We then group by `Customer Name` and count the distinct `Order ID`s to find the number of unique orders placed by each corporate customer.
-Finally, we order by the count of orders in descending order and select the top customer.
+* **Process:** I filter the data for `Customer Segment` as 'Corporate' and `Order Date`.
+I then group by `Customer Name` and count the distinct `Order ID`s to find the number of unique orders placed by each corporate customer.
 * **SQL Query:**
     ```sql
-    SELECT "Customer Name", COUNT(DISTINCT "Order ID") AS NumberOfOrders
-    FROM KMS_Sales_Data
-    WHERE "Customer Segment" = 'Corporate'
-    AND STRFTIME('%Y', "Order Date") BETWEEN '2009' AND '2012' -- Example for SQLite, adjust date function for other SQL dialects (e.g., YEAR("Order Date") for MySQL/SQL Server)
+    SELECT Customer_Name, count(distinct "Order_ID") AS NUMBER_OF_ORDERS
+    FROM "KMS Sql Case Study"
+    WHERE "Customer_Segment"='Corporate'
-    GROUP BY "Customer Name"
+    GROUP BY "Customer_Name"
-    ORDER BY NumberOfOrders DESC
+    ORDER BY  NUMBER_OF_ORDERS DESC
-    LIMIT 1;
     ```

 #### 9. Which consumer customer was the most profitable one?

-* **Process:** We filter the data for `Customer Segment` as 'Consumer'.
-Then, we group by `Customer Name`, sum their `Profit`, and order in descending order to find the most profitable consumer customer.
+* **Process:** I filter the data for `Customer Segment` as 'Consumer'.
+Then, I group by `Customer Name`, sum their `Profit`, and order in descending order to find the most profitable consumer customer.
 * **SQL Query:**
     ```sql
-    SELECT "Customer Name", SUM(Profit) AS TotalProfit
+    SELECT TOP 1 "Customer_Name",SUM(Profit) AS TOTAL_PROFIT
-    FROM KMS_Sales_Data
-    WHERE "Customer Segment" = 'Consumer'
+    FROM "KMS Sql Case Study"
+    WHERE "Customer_Segment"='Consumer'
-    GROUP BY "Customer Name"
+    GROUP BY "Customer_Name"
-    ORDER BY TotalProfit DESC
+    ORDER BY "TOTAL_PROFIT" DESC
-    LIMIT 1;
     ```

 #### 10. Which customer returned items, and what segment do they belong to?

-* **Process:** To identify customers who returned items, we need to join `KMS_Sales_Data` with the `Order_Status` table on `Order ID`.
-We then filter the joined result where `Status` is 'Returned' and select distinct `Customer Name` and `Customer Segment`.
+* **Process:** To identify customers who returned items, I need to join `KMS_Sales_Data` with the `Order_Status` table on `Order ID`.
+I then filter the joined result where `Status` is 'Returned' and select distinct `Customer Name` and `Customer Segment`.
 * **SQL Query:**
     ```sql
-    SELECT DISTINCT
+    SELECT DISTINCT KMS."Customer_Name",
-        k."Customer Name",
-        k."Customer Segment"
-    FROM KMS_Sales_Data k
-    INNER JOIN Order_Status o ON k."Order ID" = o."Order ID"
+				KMS."Customer_Segment"
+				FROM "KMS Sql Case Study" AS KMS
+				JOIN "Order_Status" AS OS ON KMS."Order_ID"=OS."Order_ID"
-    WHERE o.Status = 'Returned';
+				WHERE OS.Status='RETURNED'
     ```

 #### 11. If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Explain your answer.